-The Nordic-proprietary %XEPCO command selects the usage of ePCO/PCO in PDN connection establishment. v1.0.x v1.1.x v1.2.x v1.3.x
+The proprietary EXEPCO command selects the usage of ePCO/PCO in PDN connection establishment.

+'''

+v1.0.x v1.1.x v1.2.x v1.3.x

+'''

 The set command selects ePCO/PCO usage.
-The command configuration is stored to NVM approximately every 48 hours and when the modem is powered off with the +CFUN=0 command.
+The command configuration is stored to NVM approximately every 48 hours and when the modem is set to minimum functionality mode with the +CFUN=0 command.

+'''

 %XEPCO=<epco>

+'''